Open Core Ventures starts commercial open source software (COSS) companies and prefers the open core business model.

 Module-based open core tends to have:

-• Few proprietary features
+- Few proprietary features

-• Features that are either open source or proprietary
+- Features that are either open source or proprietary

-• Price-sensitive buyers
+- Price-sensitive buyers

-• Frequent open source contributions from users
+- Frequent open source contributions from users

 Module-based open core makes it harder to create proprietary features because functionality within the product is either solely open source or solely proprietary.

-Managing Open Core
+Open Core Concerns

 Some people believe the open core model exploits open source.
-At OCV, believe open core is a way to sustain open source by allowing passionate creators to monetize their efforts.
+We believe open core is a way to sustain open source by allowing passionate creators to monetize their efforts.
 Open source users benefit when a company backs an open source project via an open core business model because dedicated resources are allocated toward supporting the open source version.
 Contributors can get paid to work on the project.

 Another common concern is that open core companies are competing against themselves.
-In our experience, the opposite happens: developing an open source version of the product accelerates adoption and acts as an on-ramp to the paid version.
+In our experience, the opposite happens: Developing an open source version of the product accelerates adoption and acts as an on-ramp to the paid version.

 Pirating